emaverick2001/PersonalPortfolio/src/content/blog/modding-tonal-energy.md

 are located in the included files in the `gadget` directory.

 To load Gadget on startup, I needed to add my new `libfrida-gadget.so` as a dependency of the main `libjuce_jni.so`.
-This was quite easy with LIEF, and the script I wrote to do this is in the included files, called `inject-gadget.py`.
+This was quite easy with LIEF, and I was able to quickly to this with a Python script.

 #### Hooking the setTempo function